The best hotels in Aden

 Aden Bluewater Resort on the Abyan Coastal Road is the other genuine beach option.
 It's 15 km east of central Aden which sounds far, but in reality that drive takes 20-25 minutes and the beach is quieter than Gold Mohur.
 Rates at $280-390/night are high but this is genuinely one of the better resort setups in southern Yemen.

-Aden's best neighborhoods
+Aden's best hotel regions

 Aden splits into distinct zones and choosing wrong costs you time and comfort.
 Khormaksar and Gold Mohur Bay are where we'd send most visitors first: good access, better infrastructure, and the best hotel stock.